 Frame acknowledgement.

-A transition period terminates at the end of a transition timeout interval or before the end of the transition timeout interval, after the completion of the successful transmissions or retransmissions initiated during the preceding EDP Epoch, whichever comes first.
+A transition period terminates at the end of a transition timeout interval or before the end of the transition timeout interval, after the completion of the successful transmissions or retransmissions initiated during the preceding EDP epoch, whichever comes first.

-Figure 10-167 (Example of EDP Epoch timeline) shows an example EDP Epoch sequence of consecutive EDP Epochs with their associated EDP Epoch start times tn and transition period tpn.
+Figure 10-167 (Example of EDP Epoch timeline) shows an example EDP epoch sequence of consecutive EDP epochs with their associated EDP epoch start times tn and transition period tpn.

 TGbi editor: Modify Clause 10.71.2.4 as follows (track changes on):